 Old shores of the Black Sea

 Noah's platethat he picked with the mechanical arm of the Argus submersible craft.
-This object located on the old lakeshore at a depth of 90-120 m has a shape of truncated cone with a dug-in inner part resembling a dish.
+This object located on the old lakeshore at a depth of 90-120 m has a shape of truncated cone with a dug-in inner part resembling a plate.
 On the outside of the cone and at the inside bottom there are symbols inscribed with a sharp object.
-Part of them are clearly visible but most are shallow traces in the dish substrate.
+Part of them are clearly visible but most are shallow traces in the plate substrate.

 Noah’s platein its original shooting.
 However, this scene is missing in the film.
 The scientific censorship entirely neglected this fact, not without the knowledge of Pitman and Ryan, the authors of .
 They were also doubtful about the scientific reliability of facts regarding the existence of direct proofs of ancient pre-deluge culture.
 The attempts of Prof. Dimitrov to publish his finding of

 Noah’s platein academic editions encountered blatant ridicule.
 Pictures of Noah's plate published on the Web drew the attention of the well-known specialist in underwater archaeology Prof. Francesco Torre, at the Museum of Underwater Archaeology in Trapani, Italy who came to the opinion that the item looks like Neolithic ceramics (6,000-5,000 BC).
 Later, coming to Varna and carefully examining the plate, he confirmed his opinion about the Eneolith age of the plate.
 He also suggested that